If you’re a casual Christian with no interest in a life-changing relationship with God, this article isn’t for you.

 So what I’m about to suggest is my counsel for utilizing personal and group prayer to bolster your spiritual life and that of your church family.

-Here are this pastor’s suggested habits for Christians who want to help alter the altar service.
+Take these as suggested habits for Christians who want to help alter the altar service.

 - Stay in position.
 Just remain engaged.
 It’s crucial during this time to stay mentally and spiritually engaged.
 This is not the time to plan the next meal.
 This is the time to stay in a position to serve.
-A fellow church member or a guest could need your help.
+A fellow Christian or a guest could need your help.
 Stay in position so you can serve God by serving them.

 - Stay in prayer.
 Just break the ice.
 You are the best candidate to be the first person in the altars.
-Report for duty and the Spirit will show you who to pray for and how to pray for them.
+Report for duty and the Holy Spirit will show you who to pray for and how to pray for them.
 You don’t have to be specifically led to do what the Scripture teaches explicitly.
 You can’t get more spiritual than scriptural.
 Many people have come with great needs, and you’d appreciate prayer if you were one of them.

 The core protocol during the invitation and the altar service is all about respecting the possibilities.
 God is working behind the scenes to do more than you can imagine.
 So have faith in God.